kigster/arli/README.md

 #### An Example

-Here is the `arli install` command inside CMake-based project to build a [Wall Clock using Arduino](https://github.com/kigster/wallclock-arduino).
+Here is the `arli bundle` command inside CMake-based project to build a [Wall Clock using Arduino](https://github.com/kigster/wallclock-arduino).
 This project has the following `Arlifile`:

 ```yaml
 # vi:syntax=yaml